Last update: Dec 19, 2022

 Despite being one of the worst ZIP clients available, Windows Explorer gets this right:

 In contrast, 7-zip does not reliably get this right.
 Malware within a 7-zip archive can be extracted without propagation of the MotW.
 7-zip v15.14 will add a MotW if you double-click an exe within an archive, but not if you extract it first.
-The older 7-zip v9.2 does not tag with MotW either way.
+The older 7-zip v9.2 did not tag with MotW either way.

 A quick look at popular archive extractors shows: